MattanMohel/jester-rs/README.md

 	(+ a b))
 ```

 This is a `let` statement.
-It takes and sets parameters to a given argument `(10 -> a, 20 -> b)`, computes its body `(+ a b)` and returns the last expression.
+It takes and sets parameters to a given argument `(10 -> a, 20 -> b)`, computes its body `(+ a b)` and returns the last expression

 After exiting `let`, both `a` and `b` revert back to their previous values (in this case, lets assume they were `nil` prior).
-This is called a _Lexical Scope_, where variables maintain an "alias"
+This is called a _Lexical Scope_, where variables maintain an "alias" while inside a defined space

 `let` and `defun` are identical save for the way they are invoked.
-In both cases we added `a` and `b` within a lexical scope, but `let` could only be invoked its declaration site with static arguments, while `defun` defines a variable that can be invoked with dynamic arguments.
+In both cases we added `a` and `b` within a lexical scope, but `let` could only be invoked at its declaration site with static arguments, while `defun` defines a variable that can be invoked with dynamic arguments

 These similarities aren't a coicidence.
-Lisp and Jester follow a homogeneous design: _everything_ is and S-Expression, meaning that similarities between constructs arise where they were abstracted away before.
+Lisp and Jester follow a homogeneous design: _everything_ is and S-Expression, meaning that new similarities between constructs naturally arise

 __Back to Progns__